lkopacz/a11y-with-lindsey/src/pages/aria-labels/index.md

 featuredImage: './aria-labels.png'
 ---

-Last week, I got a decent amount of folks who found the [aria states blog post] helpful, so this week I wanted to continue on with that and go over something that took me a long time to understand: labeling.
+Last week, I got a decent amount of folks who found the [aria states blog post](/blog/introduction-aria-states) helpful.
+This week I wanted to continue on with that and go over something that took me a long time to understand: labeling.
 How do you actually label things?
 What needs labeling?
 What is the difference between all the ways to label things?

 After this post, you should have a firmer understanding of all things labels.